-The agency shall employ one full-time equivalent (FTE) (40 hours per week) person to oversee all contract activities and work with the outside evaluator and EBP developer.
+The agency shall employ program staff equivalent to at least 1.0 FTE (40 hours per week) to implement the EBP/II and work with the outside evaluator and EBP/II developer.
 The APPLICANT shall assure that its own workforce and that of any partnering organizations meet the minimum qualifications set forth by the organization that employs them.
 Organization staff shall be encouraged and supported to participate in training and continuing education that will lead to obtaining certification as a Certified Prevention Specialist (CPS).
 Please refer to ADAD's website for more information about the minimum qualifications for the CPS: http://health.hawaii.gov/substance-abuse/counselor-certification/.